noelw19/anon-ftp-scanner/README.md

 # anon-ftp-scanner
 Anonymous FTP scanner by ip address, using the python ftplib library.

-the site I used for testing successful connection: ftp.gnu.org IP for above site: 2001:470:142:3::b
+program logs in anonymously if successful displays contents of the root directory.

+    few sites to test against:
+        ftp.pureftpd.org
+        ftp.gnu.org
+        ftp.vim.org
+        ftp.slackware.com

 Using the ftplib

-firstly instantiating the ftplib library by setting the ftplib.FTP(host) to a variable for use.
+firstly instantiating the ftplib library by setting the ftplib.FTP(IP) to a variable for use.

 use the login method to login to the ftp service with credentials, if no credentials use "anonymous" and the username will be aanonymous and the password will be "anonymous@" as shown in the ftplib.py file. if login is not successful an error will be raised hence why the try except is used.